 - 160×600 – Wide Skyscraper

 It’s important to keep mobile in mind when creating your Display Campaign.
 The majority of internet traffic nowadays comes from mobile and ads should be created to accommodate this.

 The 300×50 Mobile Leaderboard displays well both in apps and in web browsing on mobile, and the Medium Rectangle works on both mobile and desktop.

 There are specific guidelines for the Medium Rectangle ad and it’s important to keep these in mind when creating ads for the Google Display Network.
 The guidelines can be found here.

 Now that you know a bit more about banner sizes, it’s time to get creative!
 The next guide will show you have to get started with our 5 steps to creating the perfect banner.
 Don’t miss out!

 Do you know anyone that could use some help with creating banners?
 Share this article and maybe you’ll get a cookie!

-Do you want to learn more about programmatic advertising?
-Have a look at our ultimate guide: What is programmatic advertising?
+Do you want to learn more about programmatic?
+Have a look at our complete guide: What is programmatic advertising?